oracle/tribuo/docs/Architecture.md

 configuration files can be overridden on the command line by supplying `--@<object-name>.<field-name> <value>` in the arguments.
-The configuration system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split, etc.), and any user-supplied instance information, along with run specific information such as the file hash, number of training examples, etc.
+The configuration system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g., file location, train/test split, etc.), and any user-supplied instance information, along with run specific information such as the file hash, number of training examples, etc.
 A model provenance can be converted into a list of configurations for each